BV solutions for a hydrodynamic model of flocking--type with all-to-all interaction kernel

-We recall a result from \cite{AC_SIMA_2008,ABCD_JEE_2015} for the case of $M=0$, that is, no source term in \eqref{eq:system_Lagrangian} .
-The following proposition is stated, in a slight different context, in \cite[Prop.
+\end{itemize} We recall a result from Refs.~\cite{AC_SIMA_2008,ABCD_JEE_2015} for the case of $M=0$, that is, no source term in \eqref{eq:system_Lagrangian}.
+The following proposition is stated, in a slight different context, in Prop.
 6.5, p.
-155]{AC_SIMA_2008}, with an improvement on the range of the parameter $\xi$ that follows from \cite[Prop.
-5.8]{ABCD_JEE_2015} (restated in the current paper in Lemma~\ref{lem:Delta-L-xi}).
+155 of Ref.~\cite{AC_SIMA_2008}, with an improvement on the range of the parameter $\xi$ that follows from Prop.
+5.8 in Ref.~\cite{ABCD_JEE_2015} (restated in the current paper in Lemma~\ref{lem:Delta-L-xi}).